StarryLeo/vim-indent-guides/README.markdown

 hi IndentGuidesEven guibg=green ctermbg=4
 ```

-### Terminal Vim
+### Terminal Vim without 'termguicolors' support
-At the moment Terminal Vim only has basic support.
+At the moment Terminal Vim without `termguicolors` support only has basic support.
 This means is that colors won't be automatically calculated based on your colorscheme.
 Instead, some preset colors are used depending on whether `background` is set to `dark` or `light`.

 When `set background=dark` is used, the following highlight colors will be defined: